HugoBcz/ELF-anomaly/README.md

 # ELF-anomaly

-This project is about detecting anomaly in ELF file, all the scripts are python based, you may need to install some packages before trying to start the program.
+This project is about detecting anomaly in ELF file, all the scripts are python3 based, you may need to install some packages before trying to start the program.
 All the dependencies are listed below.

 ### Dependencies
 **pip install pyelftools**